Analysis | Giuliani? Manafort? Himself? Here’s who a lame-duck Trump could pardon.

 Edward Snowden

-Another conduit for leaked U.S. government documents, Snowden, has also seen his name surface in the pardon discussion.
+Another conduit for leaked U.S. government documents, Snowden has also seen his name surface in the pardon discussion.
 Trump at one point called Snowden a “spy” and “traitor,” but he said in August that he was considering a pardon.

 “Many people think that he should somehow be treated differently, and other people think he did very bad things,” Trump said.
 “I’m going to take a very good look at it.”